 I grew up around horses and developed a passion for them from a very young age.
 Finding a quality, yet affordable, Equine Dentist was extremely difficult.
-Either they wanted to sedate the horse and do the entire float with power tools or they would do the horse unsedated and shove my quiet, well behaved horses into a corner of their stall and scare them to the point everyone had a bad experience.
+Either they wanted to sedate the horse and string its head from the rafters or they would do the horse unsedated and shove my quiet, well behaved horses into a corner of their stall and scare them to the point everyone had a bad experience.
 I knew there had to be a better way.
 I finally took the plunge and attended the American School of Equine Dentistry, which was one of the best decisions I have ever made.
 Now I am mentor myself and enjoy teaching and educating others that share my same passion.
-In 2015 alone, I have attended conferences in Texas, Florida, and Pennsylvania and in 2019, I became an Instructor myself for the American School of Equine Dentistry.
+In 2018 alone, I have attended conferences in Texas, Florida, and Pennsylvania and in 2019, I became an Instructor myself for the American School of Equine Dentistry.
 Continuing education is extremely important in all areas of medicine.
 My wife is a Registered Nurse in the ER, and she always seems to be doing classes on something.
 Equine Dentistry is no different.
 Not that long ago, it was common practice to use a hoof rasp to "float" a horse.
 There is always a better way of doing things.

 What areas do you offer your services?